Google Analytics is a free web analytics tool offered by Google to help you analyze your website traffic.

 After the importation finishes, refresh the Server Explorer by selecting File > Refresh and you will be able to see the data sources and views for accessing to Google Analytics:

-Google Analytics Management data sources and views
+Google Analytics common data sources and views

 The VQL configures access to some predefined Google Analytics reports and allows users to create base Google Analytics reports with the metric and the dimension they prefer in order to create customized reports tailored to their own specifications.